MananPatel95/GoalGetter/_pages/resources.md

 - [Mac Desktop Widgets](/help/mac-desktop-widgets) - How to add widgets to your Mac desktop
 - [Mac Notification Center](/help/mac-notification-center) - How to add widgets to Mac Notification Center

-### Android
-- [Android Home Screen Widget](/help/android-home-screen-widget) - How to add widgets to your Android home screen
-- [Android Lock Screen Widget](/help/android-lock-screen-widget) - How to add widgets to your Android lock screen

 ## Getting Started